50 Best Professional Development Goal Examples

 Share

-In an era where key skills are and competencies rise and fall out of relevance at a faster rate than ever before, professional development has become a key aspect of every organizational strategy.
+In an era where key skills and competencies rise and fall out of relevance at a faster rate than ever before, professional development has become a key aspect of every organizational strategy.
 Whether an employee is in a leadership role or a direct report, resting on their laurels and not growing is a career death-sentence.

-This article also offers Professional Development Goal Generator as well as a professional development plan example to make sure you are ready for any and every talent development conversation in the workplace.
+This article also offers a Professional Development Goal Generator as well as a professional development plan example to make sure you are ready for any and every talent development conversation in the workplace.

 Quick Note: We have very recently elaborated further on a similar topic right here: Best Employee Development Ideas for 2025